 Madrid 2014 - Mirador Residence

 This complex was designed by MVRDV - a Dutch firm based in Rotterdam.
-They have completed a number of innovative public housing projects in Netherlands, and the Mirador reminded me of their Silodam housing project in the Amsterdam Docklands.
+They have completed a number of innovative public housing projects in the Netherlands, and the Mirador reminded me of their Silodam housing project in the Amsterdam Docklands.

 The most distinctive feature of the housing block is the large opening in the building.
 This accommodates a communal space with a great view.
 There are also many other MVRDV signatures - such as the stacking of different blocks to form the overall composition - and the use of different colours and materials to articulate different elements and functions in the design.